sktime/enhancement-proposals/steps/01_forecasting_api/forecasting_pipeline.md

 *CONs:*
 - not obvious how to access the params when doing grid search.
 Names of steps must be given unique like `imputer_y` and `imputer_X`.
 If two names are same, we would raise an error.
-- having hyperparameters separate means also a bigger grid and slower grid search.
+- having hyperparameters separate means also a bigger grid and slower grid search., however could be avoided in case only `steps` is given instead of `steps_y` and `steps_X`.

 ## Related issue
 We might have to implement the `X` transformation of some existing transformers which currently only supprt `pd.Series` transformations.
 Otherwise the application of a `ForecastingColumnTransformer` would be needed.